Uniformity Testing in the Shuffle Model: Simpler, Better, Faster: Conclusion

 \section{Conclusion}

 Currently, the only known sample complexity lower bounds for shuffle private uniformity testing hold for \emph{pure} robustly shuffle private protocols~\cite{BalcerCJM21}.
 As a result, our upper bound is not directly comparable to this lower bound, as our protocol (and, indeed, all currently known such protocols) only satisfies approximate differential privacy.
-This naturally leads to the following questions: \begin{itemize} \item \emph{What upper bounds can we derive for pure shuffle DP?} This appears to require significantly new ideas, as neither of the algorithms described in this work lends itself to pure differential privacy: the first, as it would require a non-trivial improvement of existing pure shuffle DP algorithms for binary summation; and the second, as amplification by shuffling inherently leads to approximate DP guarantees. \item \emph{What lower bounds can we derive for approximate DP?} The currently known lower bound relies on a reduction from the so-called pan-privacy setting to robust shuffle privacy.
+This naturally leads to the following questions: \begin{itemize} \item \emph{What upper bounds can we derive for pure shuffle DP?} This appears to require significantly new ideas, as neither of the algorithms described in this work lends itself to pure differential privacy: the first, as it would require a non-trivial improvement of existing pure shuffle DP algorithms for binary summation; and the second, as amplification by shuffling inherently leads to approximate DP guarantees.
+A natural idea would be to use a pure shuffle DP algorithm for binary summation~\cite{GhaziGKMPV20}, instead of the randomiser from~\cref{algo:1}.
+Unfortunately, the distribution of the resulting noise (i.e., the combination of the noise from the sampling of the input themselves, and the added privacy-preserving noise) no longer has a convenient form, which makes the result challenging to analyse. \item \emph{What lower bounds can we derive for approximate DP?} The currently known lower bound relies on a reduction from the so-called pan-privacy setting to robust shuffle privacy.
 One way to extend the lower bound would be to obtain the analogous approximate DP lower bound in the pan-privacy setting; in~\cref{app:lowerbound}, we describe another (simple) lower bound, obtained via a reduction from local privacy, which while relatively weak strongly suggests that our upper bound for approximate shuffle DP is tight.
 Can tight lower bounds for the shuffle DP setting be obtained directly, without a reduction from either the pan- or locally private settings? \end{itemize}